SavannaMarie/TheCoffeeProject/readMe.md

 # Coffee Project
 This web application displays a coffee selection and allows a user to add selections as well.
-It is a mock business application utilizing vanilla Javascript, HTML, CSS and the Document Object Model.
+It is a mock business application utilizing vanilla Javascript, Bootstrap, HTML, CSS and the Document Object Model.

 ## Setup